-Farm Leaders reiterated their support to redouble efforts to reduce trade-and production-distorting domestic support measures, supporting the Cairns Group's proposal to cap and reduce such support entitlements substantially and significantly by 2030.
+Farm Leaders reiterated their support to redouble efforts to reduce trade-and production-distorting domestic support measures, supporting the Cairns Group's proposal to cap and reduce such support entitlements substantially and significantly.

-Farm Leaders are seeking that MC12 develop a tangible pathway and workplan to limit the use of 'blue and amber box' supports and review the concept of 'green box' supports to ensure minimal effect on trade and production.
+Farm Leaders are seeking that MC13 develops a tangible pathway and workplan to limit the use of trade- and production- distorting domestic support.